leafingio/monolithic-node-seed/README.md

 }
 ```
 The middleware will know when to send an error or success because we will generate errors inside the request object of
 the methods callbacks/middlewares/validators/controllers using `Boom` or `Ok`.
-It will be explained in the following lines inside the Flow control section
+It will be explained in the following lines inside the Flow control section.
+You can remove this middleware inside `server.js`.

+### Form validation
+The form validation middleware (see Post's 'CreateForm' for examples) validates all the required parameters for the request using Joi.
+If there's an error, generate the error with `Boom`.
+Then use `next()` even if there's no errors and you will continue the execution to the next middleware.

 ### Flow control
 All the middlewares must start with: